← Back to Articles

 Examples:

-• "You have 5 minutes to finish this.
+• "Five minutes to finish.
 Timer starts now." (set visual timer)

-• "When timer beeps, Legos go away and shoes go on."
+• "When timer beeps, Legos away, shoes on."

-• Use phone alarms, kitchen timers, Time Timer (visual countdown)
+• Phone alarms, kitchen timers, Time Timer visual countdown

 5. Build in Movement Breaks

 The problem: ADHD brains need movement to regulate.
-Forcing stillness increases restlessness and decreases task compliance.
+Forcing stillness increases restlessness and decreases compliance.

 The strategy: Embed movement into routines.